Iván Zamorano: International career

 Zamorano made his debut at the age of 20 on 19 June 1987, scoring a goal in a 3–1 friendly win against Peru.
 He scored five goals on 29 April 1997 in a 1998 World Cup qualifier against Venezuela, which ended in a 6–0 victory.
 He played all four of Chile's matches at the 1998 World Cup; he was an instrumental part of the Chilean team despite failing to score, setting up Marcelo Salas' goal in a 1–1 draw against Austria.
 In the 2000 Olympic Games, he won the bronze medal, scoring a brace in a 2–0 victory against United States, and was the top scorer with six goals.
 His last international match, at age 34, was a farewell friendly between Chile and France on 1 September 2001, which Chile won 2–1.
 Zamorano was capped 69 times, scoring 34 goals.

 Personal life

+Zamorano was born in Santiago, Chile and was the only son of Luis Zamorano and Alicia Zamora.
+The family moved to Maipu three years later.
+When he was 13, his father whom he inherited a love of football from died of fulminating appendicitis.

-Zamorano has a long-term close friendship with his former fellow footballer Fabián Estay, which was interrupted from 2001 to 2007 due to the fact that Estay stated that Zamorano didn't support him when he was isolated from the América first team by the club leaders.
+He has a long-term close friendship with his former fellow footballer Fabián Estay, which was interrupted from 2001 to 2007 due to the fact that Estay stated that Zamorano didn't support him when he was isolated from the América first team by the club leaders.
 In addition, Zamorano is the godfather of the Estay's daughter, Renata Ivana.

 In 2005, he married María Alberó, an Argentine model.

-Since 2016, he has made his home in Miami, United States, and has worked as a football commentator for media such as Univision and TUDN.
+Since 2016, they have lived in Miami.

 Outside football

-Zamorano was the promotional face of the new Santiago transport system, Transantiago, which has brought him criticism because of the system's starting failures; some even say his credibility may have been damaged.
+Zamorano was the promotional face of the new Santiago transport system, Transantiago, in 2007 which experienced operational difficulties at launch.

+In 2021, Zamorano became brand ambassador for Betsson as part of the Chilean National Team choosing the sports betting site as its official betting partner ahead of the 2022 FIFA World Cup.

+He has worked as a football commentator for media such as Univision and TUDN.